rascoro1/recterm/README.md

 ### Motivation

-The [`asciinema`] tool is a wonderful way to record and share terminal sessions and [`asciinema2gif`] is a awesome way to turn them into gifs.
+The [`ttyrec`] tool is a wonderful way to record and share terminal sessions and [`ttygif`] is a awesome way to turn them into gifs.
 However I would like to record videos of the terminal that include audio so giving an email of instuctions using mp4 would be the best way for me.

 ### Usage